 Festivals of Snow and Ice

 Imagine a journey that starts with a bang and finishes with an absolute explosion of colour and light.
-A journey that is linked mainly by bullet trains on either side of the Sea of Japan.
 This is a tour which touches iconic cities, yet also probes the ‘paths less trodden’.
 Festivals of Snow and Ice is an astonishing rollercoaster that pairs reflection and deliberation in Hiroshima and Beichuan with the intensity and exhilaration of the snow and ice festivals in Sapporo and Harbin.

 The journey starts with a visual feast in Sapporo, home of the annual Snow Festival.
-This the launch pad that will take us through the Seikan undersea tunnel, which links the islands of Hokkaido and Honshu, to Japan’s iconic mountain, Fuji.
-We then move south for a three-night stay in the ancient capital of Kyoto which boasts more than a dozen UNESCO World Heritage sites and is home to Japan’s largest population of geisha.
+We then fly south for a three-night stay in the ancient capital of Kyoto which boasts more than a dozen UNESCO World Heritage sites and is home to Japan’s largest population of geisha.
 Continuing south-west via the great ‘White Heron’ castle of Himeji, we arrive at the sobering city of Hiroshima, where the cataclysmic events of 6 August 1945 etched the city’s name permanently in the history books.
 Yet through the sadness, our exploration of Hiroshima focuses on the amazing resurgence and resilience of the city and its inhabitants.
 We then take a flight to Chengdu and explore the beauty of Sichuan.
 Here we visit the famous Giant Pandas before heading to a remote mountainous capsule of extraordinary beauty.
-This secret corner of China, dotted with scenic Tibetan villages, is almost unknown to the Western world.
-Great contrasts continue to be played our as we arrive to the place where time has been frozen, Beichuan.
+This secret corner of China, dotted with scenic Tibetan villages, is almost unknown to the western world.
+Great contrasts continue to be played our as we arrive at the place where time has been frozen, Beichuan.
 Here one of the greatest tragedies of Chinese history, has become a vast and haunting memorial of the earthquake and the landslides that followed.
 We then board a marvellous scenic bullet train that pierces the very heart of the Three Gorges to reach Hangzhou.
 Here a marriage of antiquity and modernity flourishes along the legendary banks of the West Lake.
 Our final bullet train journey takes us to Harbin, close to the Russian border.
 Here, the world famous Ice Festival provides a breathtaking kaleidoscope of colour, art and imagination: the ultimate finale to our thrilling tour!